cyberbotics/webots/docs/guide/installation-procedure.md

 %end

-In earlier versions of macOS, this last operation may not work.
+More information about disabling macOS Gatekeeper is available [here](https://disable-gatekeeper.github.io/).
-In this case, refer to your macOS security settings to open Webots anyway (`System Preferences / Security & Privacy / General / Allow apps downloaded from:`).
+You may also change your macOS security settings to open Webots anyway (`System Preferences / Security & Privacy / General / Allow apps downloaded from:`).